 Moreover, many members are reluctant to empower independent monitoring agencies.
 In 2016, the IAHRC announced layoffs and suspended hearings due to budget cuts, which Shifter says were largely due to members’ failing to meet their financial responsibilities.
 “For a number of governments, bolstering a genuinely autonomous body that would enhance scrutiny of their human rights records is hardly a high priority,” he writes.

 Election monitoring is also constrained: OAS observers can deploy only to countries that have invited them.
 Nevertheless, it has become a norm in many member countries to accept OAS monitors, which O’Neil says has been helpful in ensuring the legitimacy of elections.
 After observers expressed concern about vote counting during Bolivia’s 2019 presidential election, an OAS audit found “clear manipulations” favoring President Evo Morales.
-It recommended a new election, but Morales resigned amid widespread protests and under military pressure.
+The body recommended a new election, but Morales resigned amid widespread protests and under military pressure.
+Some researchers have since questioned the OAS’s allegations, arguing that there is no statistical evidence of election fraud.

 How committed is OAS to democracy?